Markalvs/Markalvs/README.md

 My background includes building management reports and analyzing key metrics such as NPS, feedback signals, and platform usage indicators, identifying patterns and opportunities to improve adoption and operational efficiency.
 I work end-to-end with data: collecting, organizing, and analyzing datasets, defining indicators, and translating findings into clear recommendations.
 I also collaborate with engineering to test and refine AI-related workflows, ensuring better accuracy and measurable outcomes.

-I’m pursuing a B.Sc. in Production Engineering (UFOP) and I have technical training in Industrial Automation, which strengthened my analytical mindset and structured problem-solving.
+I’m pursuing a B.Sc. in Production Engineering, Federal University of Ouro Preto (UFOP) and I have technical training in Industrial Automation, which strengthened my analytical mindset and structured problem-solving.
 Previously, I worked with FTTH network projects and technical reporting, developing strong attention to detail, data interpretation, and process optimization.

 ---
 ## Key Areas of Expertise